 - Security & Defence Governance

 - Science, Technology & Innovation

-Thought papers can be submitted at any time and will be reviewed by The Journal’s Editorial Board.
-Accepted papers will be published on all its platforms, hosted primarily by The Journal to establish intellectual ownership and acknowledge authorship, and allow their ideas to be cited
+Thought papers can be submitted at any time and will be reviewed double blind by The Journal’s Editorial Board.
+Accepted papers will be published on all of our platforms, hosted primarily by The Journal to establish intellectual ownership and acknowledge authorship.

 - Citation format: Chicago or Harvard